Norman architecture: Origins

-Although Edward the Confessor built the original Westminster Abbey in Romanesque style (now all replaced by later rebuildings), its construction predates the Norman Conquest: it is still believed to be the earliest major Romanesque building in England.
-No other significant remaining Romanesque architecture in Britain can clearly be shown to predate the Norman Conquest.
-However, historians believe that many surviving "Norman" elements in buildings–nearly all churches–may well in fact be Anglo-Saxon elements.
+Although Edward the Confessor built the original Westminster Abbey in Romanesque style (now all replaced by later rebuildings), its construction pre-dates the Norman Conquest: it is still believed to have been the earliest major Romanesque building in England.
+No other significant remaining Romanesque architecture in Britain can clearly be shown to pre-date the Norman Conquest.
+However, historians believe that many surviving "Norman" elements in buildings–nearly all churches–may well be Anglo-Saxon elements.

 Norman arch

 The Norman arch is a defining point of Norman architecture.
 Grand archways are designed to evoke feelings of awe and are very commonly seen as the entrance to large religious buildings such as cathedrals.
 Norman arches are semicircular in form.
 Early examples have plain, square edges; later ones are often enriched with the zig-zag and roll mouldings.
 The arches are supported on massive columns, generally plain and cylindrical, sometimes with spiral decoration; occasionally, square-section piers are found.
 Main doorways have a succession of receding semicircular arches, often decorated with mouldings, typically of chevron or zig-zag design; sometimes there is a tympanum at the back of the head of the arch, which may feature sculpture representing a Biblical scene.
 Norman windows are mostly small and narrow, generally of a single round-headed light; but sometimes, especially in a bell tower, divided by a shaft into two lights.